python/cpython/Doc/library/ctypes.rst

 .. function:: FormatError([code])

    Returns a textual description of the error code *code*.
-If no error code is specified, the last error code is used by calling the Windows api function GetLastError.
+If no error code is specified, the last error code is used by calling the Windows API function :func:`GetLastError`.

    .. availability:: Windows